Latest Entry Requirements to Spain

 What are the latest entry requirements to Spain?

-Travelers arriving in Spain from the EU or Schengen countries do not need to provide any certificates.
+Travelers from the EU, Schengen countries, and certain third countries do not need to provide any Covid-related certificates.

 EU countries included in the exception are Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.